Scrumptious buttermilk pie has a flaky pastry crust and creamy, custard-like filling that comes together in 5 minutes!

 This recipe takes a few steps, but it’s simple nonetheless.

-BAKE, COOL & CHILL.
-Bake at 350° for about 55 minutes or till all but the very center of the pie is set and the top is lightly browned.
+BAKE.
+Bake at 350° for about 55 minutes or till all but the very center of the pie is set and the top is golden brown.
 We actually like ours browned a little more than this, so the second time I made it I moved my oven rack up.
 That’s a matter of personal preference though.

 FREEZE in a freezer-safe Ziploc bag and place in the freezer for up to 2 months.
 When ready to serve, let it thaw in the fridge overnight and serve as is.